Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Examine its digital branches.

-FUNCTIONAL ANATOMY: The arterial supply to the hand comes principally from the radial and ulnar arteries.
+FUNCTIONAL ANATOMY: The arterial supply to the hand comes from the radial and ulnar arteries.
 These two arteries enter the palm and form two palmar arches.
-The superficial palmar arch is formed chiefly by the ulnar artery and lies just under the palmar aponeurosis.
-The radial artery primarily supplies the deep palmar arch.
+The superficial palmar arch is formed mainly by the ulnar artery with contributions from the radial artery and lies just under the palmar aponeurosis.
+The radial artery primarily supplies the deep palmar arch with contributions from the ulnar artery.

 - Cut open the fibrous flexor sheaths and dissect out the insertions of the long flexor tendons of the thumb and one other finger.